 “Initial phone consultations are without obligation.
 Call me.
 I want to help.” — Michael Daymude

 Some types of matters lend themselves to a contingency fee agreement.
 In a contingency fee agreement I take a percentage of any recovery.
 If there is no recovery, I am owed no fees, except I am entitled to reimbursement for any advanced costs.
 I handle very few cases on a straight contingency basis.
-An exception would be personal injury claims where contingency is the norm.
+An exception would be personal injury claims where a contingency fee is the norm.

 In all cases, I strive to render value to my clients.
 I understand litigation can be unsettling due to the inability to predict cost or outcome.
 I am always willing to discuss alternative or modified fee arrangements which bring value to each of us — including blended hourly-contingent fees, lump sum monthly or less frequent retainers, and modified hourly-retainer rates.